 Central Maine Community College

 Auburn-based Central Maine Community College offers both administrative and practical health care programs, including an Associate in Applied Science (AAS) in Medical Assistant, an AAS in Medical Coding and Electronic Health Records, and an Associate in Science (AS) in Nursing.
 The 66- to 67-credit medical assistant program includes labs and traditional classroom lectures in medical terminology, clinical procedures, anatomy and physiology, and pharmacology, as well as a 240-hour externship.
-The medical coding and electronic health records associate-level program consists of 62-63 credits and coursework that examines health information technology, health delivery, and health care statistics.
+The medical coding and electronic health records associate-level program consist of 62-63 credits and coursework that examines health information technology, health delivery, and health care statistics.
 The 68-credit entry-level nursing program provides students with didactic and practical training.
 Courses cover anatomy and physiology, nursing across the lifespan, and microbiology.
-Additionally, students will complete a clinical experience, providing them with hands-on training in the field.
+Additionally, students will complete clinical experience, providing them with hands-on training in the field.

 Bangor's Husson University offers several degree programs in health care through the College of Health and Education.
 The school offers a Master of Science (MS) in Occupational Therapy and a Doctor of Physical Therapy.
 Students can also complete a Bachelor of Science in Nursing (BSN), as well as a MS in Family and Community Nurse Practitioner.
 The bachelor's program integrates general education coursework with major-specific courses, labs, and clinical experiences.
 Program coursework includes human growth and development, nursing intervention, nutrition, and health assessment.
 Additionally, students must complete at least 840 hours of clinical training at a designated facility.
 The 44-credit MS program for nurse practitioners requires students to complete 714 hours of clinical training.
 Master's coursework delves into advanced pathophysiology, rural community health, family health, and several research-based classes.